Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Further topics

-where \begin{itemize} \item $m=1$ if $\gamma$ begins or ends at a singularity $v$ incident to $e$ and the first or last segment of $\gamma$ is a segment of the first type exiting $v$ through the edge $e$. \item $m=0$ if $\gamma$ is not as above. \end{itemize} \end{theorem}
+where \begin{itemize} \item $m=1$ if the first or last segment of $\gamma$ is of the first type and lies at $v$, exiting $v$ through the edge $e$. \item $m=0$ if $\gamma$ is not as above.
+This includes all cases in which $\gamma$ is regular, i.e.~all its endpoints lie in $\partial {\bf S}\backslash M$. \end{itemize} \end{theorem}